 • extract_depth: since the Bluelink (BRAN) data is 3D, the user can define a specific depth of interest and the function will obtain the environmental data at the nearest layer available.
 By default, data is obtained at the water surface (extract_depth = 0).

 • cache_layers: should the extracted and processed environmental data layers be cached within the working directory?
-If so, spatial layers will be cached in a folder (folder_name) within your working directory, and named after the environmental variable of interest.
-Since the raw files downloaded have a global resolution, for computational purposes these exported files will encompass only your study area
+If so, the environmental data will be cached as a csv file in a folder (folder_name) within your working directory, and named after the environmental variable of interest.

 • full_timeperiod: should environmental variables extracted for each day across full monitoring period?
 If set to TRUE it can be time and memory consuming for long projects